 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-- How To Make A Burrito Bowl
+How To Make A Chipotle Keto Bowl

 If you miss comfort foods like burritos on a low carb lifestyle, you’ll want to take a look at the Easy Keto Carboholics’ Cookbook — it contains this recipe, plus 99 others designed to satisfy your toughest carb cravings.
 You’ll find easy recipes for pasta, bread, potatoes, rice, desserts, and so much more in this book, all made from real food ingredients!
 Plus, over 70% of the book is brand new low carb recipes, not available anywhere else.

 There are so many ways to customize this keto bowl!
 Try these additional toppings and variations to fit your tastes:

 - Meats – Instead of steak, try beef barbacoa, seasoned ground beef, pulled pork (or carnitas), grilled shrimp, or even teriyaki chicken.
 You can also season Instant Pot shredded chicken or simply raw chicken with taco seasoning.